Skip to main content

 Using volumes with Docker, use cases

 When working with a Docker container, data can be persistent or not.
-Imagine you're creating a localhost website with Joomla, Wordpress or any other tool (Laravel, Symfony, etc.).
+Imagine you're creating a localhost website with Joomla, WordPress or any other tool (Laravel, Symfony, etc.).

 You've perfectly created the various Docker files needed to run the local site, you've run the command docker compose up --detach to start the containers and now you're busy installing the site.
 After a few moments, your local site is up and you can start developing its functionalities.